scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         files with the resource editor somehow.
     -   Bug when reading postscript files that included complicated combinations of translate scale and concat commands.
-    -   FontForge was a bit too cavalier about guessing how big serifs were.
+    -   websharpstudios was a bit too cavalier about guessing how big serifs were.
 Caused problems when autokerning a fraktur font.
-        (FontForge thought it had huge serifs when it had none).
+        (websharpstudios thought it had huge serifs when it had none).
     -   Direction (Clockwise, counterclockwise, correct) menu items are now greyed out if the selected path is open.
     -   New OpenVms patches from Jacob Jansen.
     -   Update unicode database to 3.2

 -   13-Dec-2002
-    -   FontForge will now open a ttf/otf font that contains only bitmap strikes
+    -   websharpstudios will now open a ttf/otf font that contains only bitmap strikes
-    -   FontForge will now read NFNT resources (old mac bitmaps)
+    -   websharpstudios will now read NFNT resources (old mac bitmaps)
-    -   FontForge will import NFNT resources
+    -   websharpstudios will import NFNT resources
     -   Fixed a number of problems with loading and saving bdf files
         -   Did not understand that the "ENCODING" keyword could take two values if the first were -1